teaching-on-testbeds/hello-chameleon/notebooks/delete.md

 ::: {.cell .markdown}
 ## Exercise: delete resources
-Once you are done using the resources, you can delete them by changing DELETE = True and run the cell below.
+After utilizing the resources, you can remove them by updating the DELETE parameter to True and executing the cell below.

-Once you delete your resources, you will no longer have access to them, and all the data on them will be deleted.
-Make sure that you have saved everything before you delete your resources.
+Note that removing the resources will revoke your access to them, and all the information stored on them will be erased.
+Therefore, ensure that you have saved all your work before deleting the resources.
 :::

 ::: {.cell .code}